mariovns/tutorials/economics/books/financial-statements/chapter-2.md

   ` Assets = Liabilities + Worth `
 - Both “net worth” and “book value” mean the same thing as shareholders’ equity
 - Addition in LHS (Assets) should be balanced by addition of RHS (Liabilities or Worth or both) ![Balance Sheet equation](img2.jpg)
-- Balance Sheet is a snapshot of time
+- *Balance Sheet is a snapshot in time for a business*
 ```
 Assets:= Has Today
 Liabilities:= Owes Today